tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 This is a function of w, the weight vector, since *X* is the matrix of train features and *t* is the vector of train labels, both of which are fixed.
 We now need to minimize this function, to do so, we need the *partial derivative* of the function with respect to the weight vector.

-If you do not know what a *partial derivative* is, here is a [great video](https://www.youtube.com/watch?v=AXqhWeUEtQU) to start on the topic.
+If you do not know what a *partial derivative* is, here is a [great introduction](https://www.youtube.com/watch?v=AXqhWeUEtQU) to the topic.

 We look at the specifics of multivariable differential calculus we need and then derive an algorithm that we can finally implement in code: